 This fun and delicious gluten free zebra cake is super easy to make and bound to impress just about anyone.
-Chocolate and vanilla batters complement each other perfectly in this sweet, moist and airy cake that is suitable for all occasions, from posh afternoon tea to a children’s party, on its own or frosted in buttercream, dusted with icing sugar, or smothered in chocolate ganache.
+Chocolate and vanilla cake batters complement each other perfectly in this sweet, moist and airy zebra cake that is suitable for all occasions, be it on its own or frosted in buttercream.

 There are many things to love about this delightful gluten free zebra cake.

 It’s super fun – to make, to eat, to look at.

 It’s chocolate and it’s vanilla, no need to decide between the two.

 It’s incredibly easy to make (although you might not think so).

 Oh, and it’s simply delicious.